status-im/bigbrother-specs/data_sync/mvds.md

 ### Retransmission

-The record of the type `Type` MUST be retransmitted every time `Send Epoch` is smaller than or equal to the current epoch.
+The record of the type `Type` SHOULD be retransmitted every time `Send Epoch` is smaller than or equal to the current epoch.

 `Send Epoch` and `Send Count` MUST be increased every time a record is retransmitted.
 Although no function is defined on how to increase `Send Epoch`, it SHOULD be exponentially increased until reaching an upper bound where it then goes back to a lower epoch in order to prevent a record's `Send Epoch`'s from becoming too large.